Privacy policy

 Purpose of UKRIO’s Privacy Policy:

-This policy sets out how and why UK Research Integrity Office (UKRIO) uses personal information, how we go about protecting privacy and ensure that individuals are aware of their rights and choices regarding this information.
+Your privacy is important to us.
+This policy sets out how and why UK Research Integrity Office (UKRIO) uses personal information, what information we collect and how we use it, how we go about protecting privacy, and how we ensure that individuals are aware of their rights and choices regarding this information.
 We will be clear about what data we collect, hold and what is done with it.
-UKRIO aims to protect the users of UKRIO’s services, in particular those using our Advisory Service and to protect UKRIO’s staff, volunteers, other individuals and subscribers.
+UKRIO aims to protect the users of UKRIO’s services, particularly those using our Advisory Service and to protect UKRIO’s staff, volunteers, other individuals and subscribers.

 Data protection principles